The Malawi Parliament Enhancement Project (MPEP)

 - AFIDEP Parliamentary Reporting Award for MISA Malawi Media Awards 2020: Enelles Nyale (Winner)

-The Malawi Parliament Enhancement Project (MPEP) is funded by the Norwegian Ministry of Foreign Affairs through the Royal Norwegian Embassy in Malawi.
+The Malawi Parliament Enhancement Project (MPEP) was funded by the Norwegian Ministry of Foreign Affairs through the Royal Norwegian Embassy in Malawi.

-The project is a partnership between the Parliament of Malawi and AFIDEP.
-The primary role of AFIDEP is to provide technical assistance to parliament in implementing the project.
+The project was a partnership between the Parliament of Malawi and AFIDEP.
+The primary role of AFIDEP was to provide technical assistance to parliament in implementing the project.

-The project seeks to inspire supportive political behaviour and reforms, and strengthen capacity that enables performance improvement and effective delivery of the Malawi Parliament’s functions.
+The project sought to inspire supportive political behaviour and reforms, and strengthen capacity that enables performance improvement and effective delivery of the Malawi Parliament’s functions.

 |Project Manager:||Martin K. Phiri|